Shra1G/Shra1G/README.md

 ### About me?

-- I'm a senior undergraduate from IIT (BHU) Varanasi, India
+- I'm a software development engineer working at Target, and an alumnus of IIT (BHU) Varanasi, India
--  My interests include development, finance, product management and exploring anything literally.
+- My interests include development, finance, product management, and discussing movies.
-- Currently, trying my hands at anything and everything to find what excites me.
--   My hobbies include listening to music, playing badmintion, swimming, watching movies, reading about stuff.
+- My hobbies, apart from hitting the gym, include listening to music, playing badminton, swimming, watching movies, and reading/watching about stuff.
 - Off topic - I love reading about psychology and having a caffè mocha every now and then.